 Without warning, he reaches around my head and pops a large chocolate truffle into my mouth.
 I continue lacing up the boot and, in an effort to regain my ability to speak (yet savor the truffle), I try to manipulate the chocolate down to a manageable size.

 Shoes laced and still wrestling with the truffle, I’m not sure what to do next or what the protocol is on how to take my exit.
-I look around for a cue and see Dali across the room amidst the creative clutter of his studio as he dons his famous black cape and picks up his equally famous walking stick.
-He gestures for me to come over to where he is; I do.
+I look around for a cue and see Dali across the room amidst the creative clutter of his studio, as he dons his famous black cape and picks up his equally famous walking stick.
+He gestures for me to walk over to him.
+I do.
 He opens the door and suggests we depart together.

 Arm still in arm, Salvador Dali parades us past the ogling gaze of about a dozen young fans who are lining the corridor in hopes of getting a glimpse of the master.
 He leads me to the cashier’s window, hands me a crisp fifty dollar bill and says he’ll call in a day or so to schedule our next session.
 It’s the winter of 1974, I am 21, he is 69.